-SAN DIEGO, Sept.
-26, 2018 (GLOBE NEWSWIRE) — Amydis, Inc., a privately-held pharmaceutical company developing proprietary chemistry and innovative approaches for the detection of amyloid-related diseases, announced today that they received a grant award from The National Institute of Health (NIH) to develop a novel diagnostic for prion diseases.
-A prion, the name derived from “protein” and “infectious”, causes Creutzfeldt-Jakob disease (CJD) in people.
+San Diego, CA, September 26, 2018: Amydis, Inc., a privately-held pharmaceutical company developing proprietary chemistry and innovative technology to detect amyloid-related diseases, announced today that they received a grant award from The National Institute of Health (NIH) to develop a novel diagnostic for prion disease.
+A prion, derived from “protein” and “infectious”, causes Creutzfeldt-Jakob disease (CJD) in people.
 CJD is a degenerative and fatal brain disorder that is a public health concern due to the risk of transmission.
-Several hospitals have reported possible inadvertent exposure of prion disease to other patients through contaminated instruments during brain surgeries.
+Several U.S. hospitals have reported possible inadvertent exposure of prion disease to other patients through contaminated instruments during brain surgeries.

 Amydis is developing a simple test to screen and detect prions in the eye of all patients before brain surgery to help diagnose CJD.
 The Amydis test will not only help prevent accidental exposure to this infectious disease, but also reduce misdiagnosis by distinguishing treatable progressive dementias from CJD.

 “It is an honor to receive this highly competitive grant from the NIH,” stated Stella Sarraf, Ph.D., Chief Executive Officer and Founder of Amydis.
 “The continued support of the NIH with this fourth grant award speaks to the innovation of our technology and our expertise in exploring the eye as the window to the brain to diagnose neurological diseases.
 By expanding the use of our platform to the orphan disease, CJD, we help address yet another unmet medical need.”